explosion/weasel/docs/tutorial/custom-scripts.md

 **auto-generate** a pretty, Markdown-formatted `README` file based on your project's `project.yml`.
-It will list all commands, workflows and assets defined in the project and include details on how to run the project, as well as links to the relevant spaCy documentation to make it easy for others to get started using your project.
+It will list all commands, workflows and assets defined in the project and include details on how to run the project, as well as links to the relevant Weasel documentation to make it easy for others to get started using your project.

 ```bash